Most Frequently Used Mental Health ICD-10 Codes

-To gain insight into U.S. health trends, SimplePractice identified the 20 most common ICD-10 codes in 2022 used by mental health practitioners when billing health insurance.
+To gain insight into U.S. health trends, SimplePractice identified the 20 most common ICD-10 codes used by mental health practitioners when billing health insurance.

-This list of the most common mental health ICD codes used by solo and small group behavioral health providers reveals the mental health conditions most frequently diagnosed in America over the past year.
+This list of the most common mental health ICD codes (aka International Classification of Disease codes) used by solo and small group behavioral health providers reveals the mental health conditions most frequently diagnosed in America over the past year.

-We gathered the top mental health ICD-10 codes 2022 from over 150,000 U.S.-based clinicians who use SimplePractice’s HIPAA-compliant electronic health record (EHR) system to manage their practices, minimize administrative work, and streamline filing and tracking insurance claims.
+We gathered the top mental health ICD-10 codes from over 200,000 U.S.-based clinicians who use SimplePractice’s HIPAA-compliant electronic EHR for therapists to manage their practices, minimize administrative work, and streamline filing and tracking insurance claims.

-ICD codes are International Classification of Disease codes.
+ICD codes stand for International Classification of Disease codes.

 The World Health Organization (WHO) released the ICD-10 diagnosis codes list in 1994.